arabog/monitoring_complete/instructn.md

 Configure a simple "exporter" in an EC2 instance so that its data and metrics are available to Prometheus.
 Also, configure Prometheus to auto-detect EC2 instances with built-in Service Discovery so that the new instance don't need to be added manually.

 Instructions:
-Create a new EC2 instance for testing.
+Create a new EC2 instance for testing node exporter:.
 SSH into and configure the EC2 instance with node_exporter using the instructions in this tutorial. https://codewizardly.com/prometheus-on-aws-ec2-part2/